Search this Site:

 • Summer holiday plans

-Through the group we will also explore how schools can ensure those with SEND and those vulnerable attend and are accessing opportunities.
+The group will explore how schools can ensure disadvantaged students and those with SEND attend and are accessing opportunities.

 The sessions will cover the following areas:

-6. Making Best Use of Finances and Resourcing including the School Library.
+• Making Best Use of Finances and Resourcing including the School Library